OpenBankingUK/read-write-api-docs-pub/resources-and-data-models/aisp/Beneficiaries.md

 ## Overview

-The beneficiaries resource is used by an AISP to retrieve the account beneficiaries information for a specific AccountId or to retrieve the beneficiaries' information in bulk for account(s) that the PSU has authorised to access.
+The beneficiaries resource is used by an AISP to retrieve the account beneficiaries information for a specific AccountId or to retrieve the beneficiaries information in bulk for account(s) that the PSU has authorised to access.

 This resource description should be read in conjunction with a compatible Account Information Services API Profile.